 The risk of vicarious trauma (VT) and post-traumatic stress disorder (PTSD) is of growing concern within many professions, with research and anecdotal reports highlighting the negative effects of symptoms on individuals’ personal lives and ability to work effectively.

-L&M has a unique blend of expertise in clinical psychology, wellbeing and performance psychology, and risk management, and experience of working with organisations whose staff are exposed to VT/PTSD.
-This enables the provision of a comprehensive range of services that both assesses risk and assists in the development of organisational cultures and practices that best protect and support individuals at risk of VT/PTSD.
+L&M has a unique blend of expertise in clinical psychology, wellbeing and performance psychology and risk management, and experience of working with and within organisations whose staff are exposed to VT/PTSD.
+This enables the provision of a comprehensive range of services that both assess risk and assist in the development of organisational cultures and practices that best protect and support individuals at risk of VT/PTSD.

 The below services are available individually in accordance with your organisation’s needs.
 However, L&M recommends an integrated system of support services to best ensure the identification of staff needs and the mitigation of current and future risk.